epccs/RPUno/Hardware/Evaluation/readme.md

 {"icp1":{"count":"765","event":"45234","status":"1"}}
 {"icp1":{"count":"764","event":"43767","status":"1"}}
 {"icp1":{"count":"763","event":"42286","status":"1"}}
 ```

 This is good feedback, each zone has a flow count to show it is working.
 I have also used this meter on a previous setup and the numbers look reasonable.
-One thing to note is that as the valve is closed the time between events will cause the 16 bit timer to overflow even with prescale set at MCU clock/64.
+Some things to note.
+One is that as the valve is closed the time between events will cause the 16-bit timer to overflow for the most recent events (even with prescale set at MCU clock/64).
+Another is that I have a nasty turbulent flow going through the turbine that spins a magnet and triggers the hall sensor, so the timing has astonishingly high jitter (which indicates issues with pulse interpolation techniques).

 After a rebuild and upload.
-Remember I'm sitting at my desk using an ssh session to a Linux box at my test bench, which is connected to a RPUftdi shield that has a CAT5 cable going out to the RPUno with an RPUadpt shield in the garden...
-I almost feel like I have a clue what I'm doing (but it fades fast).
+Remember I'm sitting at my desk using an SSH session to the Linux box on my test bench, which is connected to an RPUftdi shield that has a CAT5 cable going out to the RPUno with an RPUadpt shield in the garden...
+I almost feel like I have a clue what I'm doing.
+But it fades fast when I find the board on my bench got the update because I forgot to tell the bus manager which device I wanted to load and thus nuked the i2c-debug program on the bench board that is used to tell the RPUftid bus manager what remote address to load.
+Clearly, this needs improvements.

-I operat the valves maualy by loading settings from the EEPROM and running them.
-Ten cycles of ten second duration, spread by a 40 second delay between cycles.
-The delay_start only occures once so that I can start watering when it gets warm.
-Looks like each zone got over 48 liters (each pulse counts as about 2ml) durring the 100 seconds of activation time (e.g. 10 cycles of 10 seconds).
+I operate the valves manually by loading settings from the EEPROM and running them.
+Ten cycles of 10 Second duration spread by a 40 Second delay between cycles.
+The delay_start only occurs once so that I can start the watering cycles later in the day when it gets warm.

 ```
 /1/load 1